Palestinians say man killed during Israeli raid in West Bank | Law-Order

 Palestinians say man killed during Israeli raid in West Bank

-The Israeli military has been conducting daily raids throughout the West Bank since the spring.The official Palestinian news agency Wafa said that soldiers entered the Deheishe refugee camp near the city of Bethlehem early on Monday, sparking clashes with a group of local residents.
+The Israeli military has been conducting daily raids throughout the West Bank since the spring.The official Palestinian news agency Wafa said that soldiers entered the Deheishe refugee camp near the city of Bethlehem early on Monday, sparking clashes with residents.

 - Country: